Earwax Buildup & Blockage

 What is earwax?

 Earwax, also called cerumen, is made by the body to protect the ears.
 The ear wax has both lubricating and antibacterial properties.
-Most of the time, the old earwax is moved through the ear canal by motions from chewing and other jaw movements and as the skin of the ear canal grows from the inside out.
-At that time, it reaches the outside of the ear, it flakes off.
+Most of the time, the old earwax is moved through the ear canal by jaw motions like chewing while the skin in your ear grows from the inside out.
+When it reaches the outside of the ear, it flakes off.

 What does it mean when earwax becomes impacted?

-What are possible complications of earwax impaction?
+What are possible complications of earwax buildup and blockage?

 Symptoms and Causes

-What are the symptoms of earwax impaction?
+What are the symptoms of earwax buildup and blockage?

-- A feeling of fullness in the ear
+- A feeling of fullness in the ear.

-- Pain in the ear
+- Pain in the ear.

-- Difficulty hearing, which may continue to worsen
+- Difficulty hearing, which may continue to worsen.

-- Ringing in the ear (tinnitus)
+- Ringing in the ear (tinnitus).

-- A feeling of itchiness in the ear
+- A feeling of itchiness in the ear.

-- Discharge from the ear
+- Discharge or odor coming from the ear.